Tuna-Terps/SeaShell-greyhack-game/README.md

 ## INSTALL ##
 <br><p>SeaShell installation guide:<br> https://www.youtube.com/watch?v=rGP8ajRrfPs
 # BASIC INSTALL *installer script* #<br>
 1.)
-Compile the installer script and use -a flag to build the entire project <br>
+Compile the installer script<br>
 2.)
-Use installer to create the required file structure <br>
+Run installer with -a argument to create the required file structure <br>

 # MANUAL COMPILE #<br>
--- You will need to compile the following files in this order, name the binary the same as the src<br>
+-- You will need to compile the following files, name the binary the same, removing the .src extension<br>
 -- You can pass the src code from here to the files, then easily recompile them all using the installer, or individual files manually as updates occur <br>
 -- adjust the paths for the refernce code in main.src<br>
 ex: import_code("/home/USER/src/utils.src") -- only if done manually !!